OgradL/cp-algos/README.md

 # cp-algos

-here i keep my algos
+here i keep my algos :) <br>
-and my template i use for codeforces
+and the template i use for codeforces